-The country looks to western influences in Europe and North America as a model for what they hope to achieve economically.
+The country looks to western influences in Europe and US as a model for what they hope to achieve economically.
 The government and economic policies encourage foreign investment, particularly western investment to fuel its economic growth in the future.
-GDP was $12.4 billion, and growth was 2% in 2014.
-Foreign Direct Investment (FDI) in 2014 was $868 million, with Canada being the largest foreign direct investor and Bankers Petroleum being a significant contributor.
+GDP was EUR12 billion, and growth was 3.84% in 2017.
+Foreign Direct Investment (FDI) in 2017 was EUR899 million, with China being the largest foreign direct investor and Bankers Petroleum being a significant contributor.

 Albania has a population of around 3 million people.
 The main industries in Albania include agriculture, extracting, manufacturing, construction, and services.

 Agriculture contributes approximately 20% to Albania’s GDP, and accounts for almost half of the employment either directly or indirectly.
 The government hopes to boost production in the agro processing sector by providing financial support and facilitating private investment.

 The resource based industry has contributed to Albania’s economy for decades.
 Oil production began in Kuçova in early the 1900’s and soon after expanded into the Patos-Marinza oilfield.
 After falling out of diplomatic ties with Russia, Albania sought help from the Chinese who were able to provide financial and technical assistance until the late 1970’s.

 Unfortunately oil and gas production significantly declined due to lack of maintenance, reduction in drilling activity, and lack of new technology.